13 Things You Never Knew About The Eiffel Tower

-125 years ago today, the Eiffel Tower was officially opened to the public in Paris after 2 years, 2 months, and 5 days of construction.
+125 years ago today, the Eiffel Tower was officially completed in Paris after 2 years, 2 months, and 5 days of construction.

 It stood as the gateway for the 1889 Exposition Universelle (World’s Fair) in honour of the 100th anniversary of the storming of the Bastille, and continues to make an impact on the world’s conscious today.

-In honour of the famous world attraction’s official opening anniversary, here are 13 cool facts about the Eiffel Tower everyone should know.
+In honour of the famous world attraction’s birthday, here are 13 cool facts about the Eiffel Tower everyone should know.

 1. The Eiffel Tower wasn’t the brainchild of Gustav Eiffel.
 Instead, his senior engineers Maurice Koechlin and Emile Nouguier designed the building.
 Gustav Eiffel wasn’t overly interested in the project, but sent the engineers to the head of the company’s architectural department, Stephen Sauvestre.
 With Sauvestre’s edits, Eiffel got behind the final plans and bought the right to the patent.